LogicMonitor + Catchpoint: Enter the New Era of Autonomous IT

 Service reliability today stretches across on-prem systems that continue to run critical workloads, cloud environments that scale dynamically and introduce frequent change, edge locations closer to users and traffic sources, third-party services embedded directly into application flows, and the public internet that connects all of these dependencies.

-As that scope widened, responsibility widened with it.
+As the scope of always-on digital services has widened, an SRE’s responsibilities have broadened accordingly.
 SRE teams are now expected to account for end-to-end service behavior, including issues that originate in dependencies they don’t directly control.

-The Catchpoint SRE Report makes this shift visible through its survey data.
+The Catchpoint SRE Report asked leaders in site reliability engineering about their environments.
 Speed and responsiveness are repeatedly identified as factors that determine whether a service is trusted.
-Reliability is discussed less as a tooling concern and more as a broader responsibility tied to outcomes — less about whether systems are up and more about whether they’re delivering.
+Reliability is discussed less as a tooling concern and more as a broader organizational responsibility tied to business outcomes—less about whether systems are up and more about whether they’re delivering.

 Most SRE respondents say performance degradation is as disruptive as downtime, and management largely agrees.
 At the same time, the report shows many environments still rely on basic uptime signals and siloed reliability metrics, which don’t fully capture slow behavior or user impact.